Tina Thompson

-Early years
+Early life and college

 Thompson was born in Los Angeles, California.
 She grew up playing basketball with her brother TJ and his friends at Robertson Park in West Los Angeles, California.
 She recorded more than 1,500 points and 1,000 rebounds in her high school career at Morningside High School in Inglewood, California, where she also played volleyball.
 She then went on to play basketball at the University of Southern California, where she graduated in 1997.
 She attended both high school and college with fellow WNBA player Lisa Leslie.